 An experienced consultant team offers support to clinicians and service users 24 hours a day, seven days a week.
 The team provides information related to using the service, interpretation of test results and clinical advice on therapy, prophylaxis and immunisations.

 Training is accredited by the Institute of Biomedical Science (IBMS) for biomedical scientist specialist training, and by the Royal College of Pathologists for medical training.
 We also support Manchester Metropolitan University, delivering training in biomedical science and have a long-standing relationship with the University of Manchester for research and development and post-graduate training and supervision.

 Quality policy of the Manchester Medical Microbiology Partnership

 The Manchester Medical Microbiology Partnership (MMMP) is collaboration between Manchester University NHS Foundation Trust (MFT) and Public Health England (PHE).
 MMMP provides Clinical Diagnostic Microbiology and Virology services, including Molecular Diagnostics, and is committed to providing a high quality clinical, analytical and advisory service.
 Specialist services on site include the PHE Meningococcal Reference Unit and the PHE Vaccine Evaluation Unit.
-A full list can be found in the MMMP User Manual.
+A full list of accredited tests can be found at UKAS Schedule of Accreditation in the MMMP User Manual.